 The Careers Leader is a member of the CDI (Career Development Institute).
 The CDI is the professional body for everyone working in the fields of career education information advice and guidance

+York College is a member of the CDI (Careers Development Institute) via an institution affiliated membership.
+The CDI set standards for professional practice, including the CDI Code of Ethics, which are recognised by government, and provide resources and training for our members to continually develop.

 York College have been accredited to the Matrix standard for information advice and guidance services in 2009, 2012,2015, 2018 and 2021.

 Training